Part 1 of our Closing Virtually with a Distributed Workforce blog series.

 So where do we start?
 How can we enable a virtual close that is efficient and continuous, from wherever your teams are working?

 Consider Accounting’s primary goal: to deliver an accurate, real-time analysis of the organization’s overall financial performance.
-Yet many teams still struggle with decades-old processes and time-consuming manual tasks.
+Yet many teams still struggle with decades-old processes and time-consuming manual tasks, which have become even more cumbersome with a distributed workforce.

-Continuous Accounting delivers a quicker, more efficient and unified close process.
+Continuous Accounting delivers a quicker, more efficient, and unified virtual close process.
 This modern approach embeds automation, controls, and period-end tasks within day-to-day activities, allowing the rigid accounting calendar to more closely mirror the broader business.
 It transforms the way business processes work by emphasizing real-time processing and deep analysis.

 The result is a more efficient close, more accurate financials, and a more effective organization.
 Plus, your accountants will finally have the time to respond to departmental requests, while dedicating more of a strategic focus on the organization’s business decisions.